 - 1. Continuous or excessive support of any one beneficiary, entity, or community - 2.
 Establishment of a foundation, permanent trust, or long-term interest-bearing account.
 Grant funds can be used to establish a microcredit fund if the sponsors comply with the requirements detailed in section X. - 3.
 Purchase of land or buildings - 4.
+New construction of any structure in which individuals live, work, or engage in any gainful activity, such as buildings (schools, homes/low-cost shelters, and hospitals),

-Fundraising activities - 5.
-Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, or entertainment activities - 6.
-Public relations initiatives, unless they are essential to project implementation - 7.
-Project signage in excess of \$500 - 8.
-Operating, administrative, or indirect program expenses of another organization with the exception of expenses allowed within the project management allocation for global grants. - 9.
-Unrestricted cash donations to a beneficiary or cooperating organization - 10.
-Activities for which the expense has already been incurred - 11.
-Transportation of vaccines by hand over national borders - 12.
-Travel to National Immunization Days (NIDs) - 13.
-Immunizations that consist solely of the polio vaccine - 14.
+- containers, and mobile homes, or of structures in which individuals carry out manufacturing or processing activities. - 5.
+Fundraising activities - 6.
+Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, or entertainment activities - 7.
+Public relations initiatives not directly related to a humanitarian or educational activity - 8.
+Project signage in excess of \$500 - 9.
+Operating, administrative, or indirect program expenses of another organization - 10.
+Unrestricted cash donations to a beneficiary or cooperating organization - 11.
+Travel for staff of a cooperating organization involved in a humanitarian project - 12.
+Global grant humanitarian projects that consist solely of individual travel expenses - 13.
+Activities and expenses already in progress or completed - 14.
+Activities primarily implemented by an organization other than Rotary - 15.
+Transportation of vaccines by hand over national borders - 16.
+Travel to National Immunization Days (NIDs) - 17.
+Immunizations that consist solely of the polio vaccine - 18.
+International travel for youth under the age of 18, unless accompanied by their parents or guardians - 19.
 Study at a Rotary Peace Center partner university in the same or similar academic program as those pursued by Rotary Peace Fellows